nianticlabs/wavelet-monodepth/README.md

 - we supervise depth directly instead of supervising disparity
 - we do not use SSIM
-- we use DenseNet161 as encoder
+- we use DenseNet161 as encoder instead of DenseNet169

 ### ⚙ Setup, Training and Evaluation
 Please see the [NYUv2](./NYUv2/README.md) directory of this repository for details on how to train and evaluate our method.